doanamo/Multiplayer-Tanks-2019/Readme.md

 Multiplayer game engine written from almost scratch, using only SFML as the base for rendering and multiplatform socket wrapper.
 Game supports host and client server architecture.

 Notable features:
-* Multithreaded socket/packet processing (I am pretty proud with the easy implementation I could come up with).
+* Multithreaded socket/packet processing (split between Socket/Conext/Backend interfaces).
-* Protocol for sending unreliable and reliable packets over UDP in as efficient was as possible (still needs little bit of work).
+* Protocol for sending unreliable and reliable packets over UDP in as efficient was as possible (uses acknowledgments and checks redundancy).
 * Host and client server architecture where player can connect at any point of the game.
 * Serialization that can write entire game state to buffer and transfer it to connecting player.
 * Custom RTTI solution for instancing arbitrary game objects from identifier.